 3. PDF-XChange Editor

-A classic PDF reader, overhauled for the Windows 10 generation
+A classic PDF reader, now fully overhauled for the Windows 10 generation

 During installation, we recommend selecting the 'Custom' option rather than 'Complete', then deselecting the components you don't want to install.
 They are presented as an expandable tree, so make sure you click all the '+' icons to discover what's hidden there.

 4. SlimPDF Reader